Bournillon cave: Description

 The main passage may be followed for over a kilometre to the Salle Terminale.
 Two short passages lead off from here, both terminating in sumps, where the passage disappears underwater.
 A passage in the west wall of the entrance porch joins the main passage via a ledge after some 600 metres.

-After four or five months of draught the sump in the right-hand passage leading off from the Salle Terminale drains, allowing access to further passages upstream.
+After four or five months of drought the sump in the right-hand passage leading off from the Salle Terminale drains, allowing access to further passages upstream.
 This section is dangerous in the event of storms.
 The Salle des Centaures, a chamber 30×10 m, is followed by a bedding passage leading to another gallery: Minos Centre.
 The following Galerie des Champs Elyséens, some 10 m wide, splits, one branch finishing at Siphon Alpha and the other at Siphon Beta.
 These siphons continue towards the south-by-southwest for 500 m at a depth of 36 m in Siphon Beta, and for 543 m at a depth of 85 m in Siphon Alpha).